r4victor/tenthousandmeters/content/blog/python_bts_07.md

 };
 ```

-A positive value of `tp_dictoffset` specifies an offset from the start of the struct.
+A positive value of `tp_dictoffset` specifies an offset from the start of the object's struct.
 A negative value specifies an offset from the end of the struct.
 The zero offset means that the object doesn't have the dictionary.
 For example, integers don't have dictionaries:

 ```pycon
 >>> (12).__dict__